About Liver Cancer

 Secondary (Metastatic) Liver Tumors

 Usually, liver metastases do not cause symptoms.
-If symptoms are present, they may include:
+If symptoms are present,

 - Weight loss